 When our daughter was 6 months old, we flew to Costa Rica.
 I was still nursing, but planned to have an alcoholic drink or two while on vacation.
 This was my first experience flying with breastmilk.
-Since then, I have done so several times, and have brought liquid formula as well as baby food.
+Since then, I have done so several times, and have brought liquid formula as well as baby food on the planes without issue.

 You can actually bring large quantities of these liquids through TSA, but keep a few things in mind to make the process easier.

 - Store the breastmilk or formula in its own small bag.
 (It doesn’t count as a carry-on bag or personal item and it makes it easier to separate for screening purposes, which you will have to do.)
-The picture posted below is the bag I use and how it is packed.
+The picture posted above is the bag I use and how I pack it when flying with breastmilk.
 It is an insulated bag so it stays cooler longer.

-- Tell the TSA agent you are traveling with breastmilk or formula and put the bag on the conveyor belt for inspection.
+- Tell the TSA agent you are flying with breastmilk or formula and put the bag on the conveyor belt for inspection.
 They will X-ray your stash.
+Don’t worry, the X-ray machine does not harm the breastmilk.
+If you do not want it to go through the X-ray machine, you will need to inform the agent.
+In that case, your milk or formula will likely be opened and have to go through additional testing.

 - TSA will inspect, or even open your breastmilk and run a test on it.
 Don’t worry.
-It doesn’t take long and doesn’t hurt the milk, nor does the X-ray machine.
+It doesn’t take long and doesn’t taint the milk.

 Flying with baby food